kubernetes/test-infra/metrics/README.md

 *Optionally*: Include a jqfilter to extract influxdb timeseries measurements from the raw query results (`jqmeasurements`).

+Run `./bigquery.py --config configs/my-new-config.yaml` and verify that the output is what you expect.

 Add the new metric to the list above.

 After merging, find the new metric on GCS within 24 hours.